-Open IRIS use as instrument marketplace
+Open IRIS as instrument marketplace

 Although Open IRIS was not selected for the EGI Marketplace, it has demonstrated itself to be a good tool for instrument and resource management with the goal of enabling marketplaces for scientific services and instrumentation.
 Originally, Open IRIS was primarily used in Switzerland, however, through the evaluation of Open IRIS in the EGI-Engage project, its use was extended to several other countries.